 During the 2017-2018 season, he was heard in Messiah for the Calgary Philharmonic, Regina Symphony and the Florida Orchestra in Tampa and for the Elora Festival, he was featured in Magnificats by J.S.
 Bach and his son, C.P.E Bach.
 Advent Cantatas, Matthäus Passion and Johannespassion were the Bach works on his schedule for Pacific Music Works, Chorus Niagara and the McGill Chamber Orchestra.

-In 2016-17, the Montreal native’s schedule included Satie’s Socrate with the Mark Morris Dance Group, Weihnachtsoratorium for the Masterworks of Oakville Chorale, Messiahs for the Elmer Iseler Singers and Amadeus Choir in Toronto, We Play On in London and Ottawa’s Thirteen Strings, Beethoven’s Sympyony No. 9 in Walla Walla and for the Portland Chamber Orchestra and Bach’s Matthäuspassion for Thirteen Strings.
-He was recently featured by the Toronto Mendelssohn Choir in Haydn’s Creation and he has appeared in recitals in San Antonio, TX; Lake George, NY; Seattle, WA and New York City.
+In 2016-17, the Montreal native’s schedule included Satie’s Socrate with the Mark Morris Dance Group, Weihnachtsoratorium for the Masterworks of Oakville Chorale, Messiahs for the Elmer Iseler Singers and Amadeus Choir in Toronto, We Play On in London and Ottawa’s Thirteen Strings, Beethoven’s Symphony No. 9 in Walla Walla and for the Portland Chamber Orchestra and Bach’s Matthäuspassion for Thirteen Strings.
+He was featured by the Toronto Mendelssohn Choir in Haydn’s Die Schöpfung and he has appeared in recitals in San Antonio, TX; Lake George, NY; Seattle, WA and New York City.
 In 2016, Zach also was a finalist in the Tafelmusik Vocal Competition and was selected as a Virginia Best Adams Fellow at the Carmel Bach Festival.

 In the 2014-2015 seasons, Zach sang 13 performances of Handel’s Messiah with the Virginia Symphony, Portland Baroque Orchestra, Victoria Symphony and the Rogue Valley Symphony; seven performances of Bach’s Weihnachtsoratorium (his Evangelist “first among equals”, Vancouver Sun) with Stephen Stubbs’ Pacific Music Works, Early Music Vancouver, Victoria’s Pacific Baroque Orchestra, Portland Baroque and the Symphony Nova Scotia.
-Further credits include the Mozart Requiem under Ludovic Morlot for the Seattle Symphony, Bach’s Johannespassion with the Portland Baroque Orchestra, Handel’s Dettingen Te Deum and Haydn’s Missa in tempore belli with Jane Glover and Music of the Baroque in Chicago, Handel’s Israel and Egypt with Orchestra Seattle, and Rossini’s Petite Messe Solennelle with the Bach Elgar Choir in Hamilton, Canada.
+Further credits include the Mozart Requiem under Ludovic Morlot for the Seattle Symphony, Bach’s Johannespassion with the Portland Baroque Orchestra, Handel’s Dettingen Te Deum and Haydn’s Missa in tempore belli with Jane Glover and Music of the Baroque in Chicago, Handel’s Israel in Egypt with Orchestra Seattle, and Rossini’s Petite Messe Solennelle with the Bach Elgar Choir in Hamilton, Canada.